romulobordezani/bash_profile/README.md

 ### NOTICE
-- It is for my personal use, so you will see my git completion Romulo Bordezani
+- It is for my personal use so, you will see some commands of mine over there if you just clone it without to make your own fork.
-- There is a git
+Please, fork it or make a .bkp of your commands before to update.